load Python modules

 # standard deviation of the variability among county-specific Intercepts

-# intercept for first country in res3
+# intercept deviation for first country in res3

 This is very close to the mean of the random effect coefficient for AITKIN in the Bayesian model mod3 which was \(-0.268\).

-Varying intercepts and slopes model using statsmodels#
+Random intercepts and slopes model using statsmodels (BONUS TOPIC)#

 sm4 = smf.mixedlm("log_radon ~ 1 + floor", # Fixed effects (no intercept and floor as a fixed effect)